k0001/k0001.github.com/articles/opaleye-sot.md

 wrongly used, but with some careful design and experimentation, the implementor of functions like `eq` can make the proper trade-offs and come up with something that works well in most scenarios while leaving room for some manual calibration of the types in the rare cases when it is needed.
+In our case, the implementation of `eq` and similar functions relies on the `FunctionalDependencies` language extension to achieve this.

 Just like `eq` is used for comparing for equality, there are similarly typed functions for comparing for order, logical conjunction and disjunction, etc.
-Additionally, unary operators like SQL's `NOT` can be made to work over a similar range of argument types, and indeed they do in `opaleye-sot`.
+Additionally, unary operators like SQL's `NOT` are upgraded to work over a similar range of argument types in `opaleye-sot`.

 ## Updating rows